 The Zamir Chorale of Boston

-Before the Zamir Chorale of Boston was founded in 1969, a Zamir Chorale had already been in full swing in New York since 1960 (initially under the name the Massad Choir).
-But wait, it turns out that Zamir Chorales – vocal groups that presented concerts with examples of non-religious Jewish music – actually started in 1899 in Lodz, Poland.
-Those groups eventually spread throughout Europe, but had vanished by the end of WWII.
-The New York and its offshoot Boston editions of the choir are still going strong.
+Before the Zamir Chorale of Boston was founded in 1969, a Zamir Chorale had been in full swing in New York City since 1960, initially under the name the Massad Choir.
+But Zamir Chorales – vocal groups that presented concerts with examples of non-religious Jewish music – actually started in 1899, in Lodz, Poland.
+Those groups spread throughout Europe and vanished by the end of World War II, but the New York choir and its offshoot in Boston are still going strong.

-In the ensuing years, the Zamir Chorale of Boston has played all over the U.S. and, in 1999, did a tour through Eastern Europe, including a stop in the founding city of Lodz.
-They currently average about seven-10 concerts per season, and have 60 singers, though at one point in the late-1970s, there were close to 100.
-Some of their pieces are done a cappella, but a typical concert is accompanied by piano, percussion, and clarinet.
+In recent years, the Zamir Chorale of Boston has played all over the US and, in 1999, the choir toured Eastern Europe, including a stop in the founding city of Lodz.
+They currently average about seven to 10 concerts per season, and have 60 singer; at one point in the late 1970s, there were close to 100.
+Some of their pieces are performed a cappella, but a typical concert is accompanied by piano, percussion and clarinet.

 (by Ed Symkus)